dandemereckis/osticket-installation/README.md

 <br />

 <p>
-We will then create a new directory in the C:\ drive called PHP to store all of our PHP files.
+We will then create a new directory in the C:\ Drive called PHP to store all of our PHP files.
 </p>
 <p>
 <img src="https://i.imgur.com/liMIcIR.jpg" height="80%" width="80%" alt="Create PHP Folder in C:\ Drive"/>